Liamhbradley11/Weather-Dashboard/README.md

 ## **Description**

 This weather dashboard will allow the user to input a city of their choice and it will output the forecast for the current day followed by a 5 day forecast for the week.
-The user will be told what state the city is in and the current date.
-Each follwoing day will be labeled and have icons to display the weather.
+The user will be told what state and/or country the city is in and the current date.
+Each following day will be labeled and have icons to display the weather.
 The searched cities will be saved below the search bar to go back to and reference.

 ## **Tech/Framework Used**